aerogear-attic/digger-test/README.md

 ```

 ## Targets
-You need to define your targets in tagets.json file.
+You need to define your targets in tagets.json.
+Rename targets-example.json to targets.json and update it with your values.

 ## Options
 In CLI prepend your options with -D